Efaq/KumakdaTranslationTest/Test2.md

-This is another file format test.
+Hello!
+This is some more text to test translation workflows.
+It's slightly different from the previous one.